 In an earlier time when television programming was limited, there was a very popular show that began each episode with the line, “There are eight million stories in the city.
 This is one of them.”
 It was an attention-grabbing introduction to the dramatic series, which had a large audience for several seasons.
 A story, well told, using a personal experience or a colorful account of some adventure, can be a very effective way to communicate.
 A sense of humor can break the tension of difficult or unpopular subject matter.

 Great speakers use this approach effectively.
-Dale Carnegie, the famous self-improvement educator, taught thousands of his students in public speaking and personality development this basic but effective method of seizing the attention of an audience and making a point.
-Another well-known speaker and writer in a by gone era was Earl Nightingale.
+The famous self-improvement educator Dale Carnegie taught thousands of his students in public speaking and personality development this basic but effective method of seizing the attention of an audience and making a point.
+Another well-known speaker and writer of a bygone era was Earl Nightingale.
 His deep baritone voice was heard nationally on the radio of his day.
 He seemed to have an endless repertoire of wonderful stories that he used to make his point.
 Of course, the master of storytelling was the late Paul Harvey, with his “The Rest of the Story” series that was immensely popular.